Spyryto/ladyphp/readme.md

 This software is **still under development**, and syntax and API can be changed.
 For now, you can use LadyPHP from command line.
 You can also try [LadyPHP plugin for Vim](http://github.com/unu/vim-ladyphp).

 ## Demo

-You can try older version of LadyPHP in your browser: <http://ladyphp.honzanovak.com>.
+You can [try JavaScript version](http://ladyphp.honzanovak.com) of LadyPHP right in your browser.

 ## Syntax reference

 <table>
   <tr><th>LadyPHP</th><th>PHP</th></tr>
   <tr><td><code>x</code></td><td><code>$x</code></td></tr>